horsburgh/hs_schema.org/guides/HydroShare_Technical_Implementation.md

 For published resources, the [so:url](https://schema.org/URL) element will use the URL-encoded DOI to point at the resource's landing page.
 For unpublished resources, we will use the URL-encoded HydroShare identifier for this purpose.
 Published resources will have a [so:sameAs](https://schema.org/sameAs) element that uses the URL-encoded HydroShare identifier, whereas unpublished resources will not have a [so:sameAs](https://schema.org/sameAs) element.
 Example 2 shows how these elements should be implemented for both published and unpublished resources.

-The @id element is intended to identify the thing that is being described by the JSON-LD node.
+The @id element is intended to identify the JSON-LD node.
 To do this, we will use a hash URL that is based on the URL to the landing page (either the URL-encoded DOI for published resources, or the URL-encoded HydroShare identifier for unpublished resources).
-Thus "@id" for the main node will take on the form: https://doi.org/10.4211/hs.6711ca843bcc4834b51288a3ddc3aa08#resource for published resources and https://www.hydroshare.org/resource/6711ca843bcc4834b51288a3ddc3aa08#resource for unpublished resources.
+Thus, "@id" for the main node will take on the form: https://doi.org/10.4211/hs.6711ca843bcc4834b51288a3ddc3aa08#schemaorg for published resources and https://www.hydroshare.org/resource/6711ca843bcc4834b51288a3ddc3aa08#schemaorg for unpublished resources.

 ## so:creativeWorkStatus element